-Policy/ Document (year) Year Issuing institution/ entity Document type Relevance for DAR Price Baskets Report 2023 ІТИ Report/ strategy The document monitors and reports on global ICT prices.
+Policy/ Document (year) Year Issuing institution/ entity Relevance for DAR Price Baskets Report 2023 ΙΤυ The document monitors and reports on global ICT prices.
 The ITU collects prices for three main ICT services - mobile-cellular, fixed-broadband, and mobile-broadband.
 The price data are used for international comparisons of affordability and access to ICT services.
-Ethiopia DAEAS 10-Year Roadmap 2022 MoA Ministerial Strategy The roadmap aims to provide high-quality, customized, and cost-efficient data and advisory information.
-The roadmap also tries to deliver initiatives through a solutions pipeline (digital innovations), digital stack (necessary digital elements), and enabling environment (policies, human capital, and private sector).
-National Digital Skills Country Action Plan 2021 МоЕ National Strategy The action plan has a goal of preparing students in Higher Education and TVET institutions with the right level of digital skills that the future work environment demands.
+Ethiopia DAEAS 10-Year Roadmap 2022 MoA The roadmap aimed to provide high-quality, customized, and cost-efficient data and advisory information.
+The roadmap also tried to deliver initiatives through a solutions pipeline (digital innovations), digital stack (necessary digital elements), and enabling environment (policies, human capital, and private sector).
+National Digital Skills Country Action Plan 2021 МоЕ The action plan has a goal of preparing students in Higher Education and TVET institutions with the right level of digital skills that the future work environment demands.
 This also requires making ready the necessary policies and strategies, designing the appropriate curriculum, enhancing the teaching learning process to be supported by ICTs, developing the necessary infrastructure and resources.
-National Financial Inclusion strategy 2021 NBE National Strategy The Inclusion strategy highlights a set of interventions that need to be completed, ranging from building financial infrastructure to promoting financial education.
+National Financial Inclusion strategy 2021 NBE The Inclusion strategy has highlighted a set of interventions that need to be completed, ranging from building financial infrastructure to promoting financial education.
 These interventions are very useful for the agriculture sector in Ethiopia.
-National Digital Payments Strategy 2021 NBE National Strategy The strategy outlines a robust and responsible digital payment ecosystem in Ethiopia.
-Farmer-facing digital payment initiatives need to follow the directions outlined in the document. a Livestock Information Vision Ethiopia (aLIVE) Program 2021 MoA, BMGF & Development Gateway Report/ Strategy A roadmap for a livestock information system for Ethiopia to support better use of data for decision-making in the Ministry of Agriculture.
-It incorporates an interoperable national livestock information and analytic system that will define critical data needs and standards and guidelines to enable interoperability of data systems Ten Years Plan of MoA 2021 МоА Ministerial Strategy The Ethiopian agricultural plan for the next 10 years aims to reduce poverty by meeting specific goals, which state that areas such as nutrition, farmer income, or exports will be prioritized for the coming decade.
-The document
+National Digital Payments Strategy 2021 NBE The strategy outlines a robust and responsible digital payment ecosystem in Ethiopia.
+Farmer- facing digital payment initiatives need to follow the directions outlined in the document. a Livestock Information Vision Ethiopia (aLIVE) Program 2021 MoA, BMGF & Development Gateway A roadmap for a livestock information system for Ethiopia to support better use of data for decision- making in the Ministry of Agriculture.It incorporates an interoperable national livestock information and analytic system that will define critical data needs and standards and guidelines to enable interoperability of data systems Ten Years Plan of MoA 2021 MoA The Ethiopian agricultural plan for the next 10 years aims to reduce poverty by meeting specific goals, which state that areas such as nutrition,

-Policy/ Document (year) Year Issuing institution/ entity Document type Relevance for DAR clearly outlines the direction the government wants to reach within the next decade.
-Digital Ethiopia 2025 2020 PMO National Strategy It is a comprehensive digital transformation initiative with objectives of inclusive digital transformation, in agriculture, manufacturing, IT services and Tourism Technical Centre for Agriculture and Rural Cooperation 2019 СТА Report/ strategy The report highlights the potential of digital technologies to transform African agriculture and improve the livelihoods of smallholder farmers and pastoralists.
-Digital Ag in Rural areas Briefing Paper 2019 UN FAO Report/ strategy The document delves into how digital technologies can improve agricultural productivity, efficiency, and sustainability.
+Policy/ Document (year) Year Issuing institution/ entity Relevance for DAR farmer income, or exports will be prioritized for the coming decade.
+The document clearly outlines the direction the government wants to reach within the next decade.
+Digital Ethiopia 2025 2020 РМО It is a comprehensive digital transformation initiative with objectives of inclusive digital transformation, in agriculture, manufacturing, IT services and Tourism Technical Centre for Agriculture and Rural Cooperation 2019 СТА The report highlighted the potential of digital technologies to transform African agriculture and improve the livelihoods of smallholder farmers and pastoralists.
+Digital Ag in Rural areas Briefing Paper 2019 UN, FAO The document delves into how digital technologies can improve agricultural productivity, efficiency, and sustainability.
 It also discusses the digital tools and platforms that can be utilized for digital agriculture transformations.
-Agricultural Extension Strategy of Ethiopia 2017 MoA Ministerial Strategy The strategy aims to improve the Ethiopian farmer extension system with digital communications to improve knowledge and management of agricultural resources.
-USAID Digital Farmer Services (DFS) for Ag 2017 USAID Report/ strategy The primary objective is to increase access to financial services for smallholder farmers, addressing chronic challenges in the agricultural value chain, such as limited access to credit, savings, insurance, and payment channels ICT Strategy of MoA 2005 МоА Ministerial Strategy The strategy looks to create an enabling environment for the digitalization of the extension and advisory services in Ethiopia by focusing on six themes and five action plans demonstrates how DAEAS initiatives have been mapped to DAR use cases and initiatives.
+Agricultural Extension Strategy of Ethiopia 2017 MoA The strategy aimed to improve the Ethiopian farmer extension system with digital communications to improve knowledge and management of agricultural resources.
+USAID Digital Farmer Services (DFS) for Ag 2017 USAID The primary objective is to increase access to financial services for smallholder farmers, addressing chronic challenges in the agricultural value chain, such as limited access to credit, savings, insurance, and payment channels ICT Strategy of MoA 2005 MoA The strategy looked to create an enabling environment for the digitalization of the extension and advisory services in Ethiopia by focusing on six themes and five action plans demonstrates how DAEAS initiatives have been mapped to DAR use cases and initiatives.

-8.4 MAPPING OF DAEAS RECOMMENDATIONS TO DAR
+8.3 MAPPING OF DAEAS RECOMMENDATIONS TO DAR